Paligo/xoz/README.md

 # Xoz

-Xoz is an experimental read-only XML library with the following features:
+Xoz is read-only XML library with the following features:

 * small representation of the XML in memory.